haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 	- [Simple Google Search tips](https://www.youtube.com/watch?v=oIMTM168BK8)
 	- [How to "Google It" like a Senior Software Engineer](https://www.youtube.com/watch?v=cEBkvm0-rg0)
 	- [Refine web searches](https://support.google.com/websearch/answer/2466433?hl=en)
-3. Ask your question in the chat, other students or professionals will be able to help you!
+3. Ask your question in the **chat**, other students or professionals will be able to help you!
 Use the channel of the exercise you are working on.
 	- Chat link:
-5. If at this point you still have not found a resolution, mention the teachers in the channel (@)
+5. If at this point you still have not found a resolution, mention the **teachers** in the channel (@)